LeonJung/autojack/README.md

 ##### 1.3.4.1 Lane Detection

 - 1. Put the robot on the lane.
 If you placed the robot correctly, `yellow line` should be placed on the left side of the robot, and of course, `white line` should be placed on the right side of the robot.
+Make sure that `turtlebot3_robot` node of `turtlebot3_bringup` package is not yet launched.
+If it is on running, the robot will suddenly runs on the track.

 - 2. [Remote PC] Open new terminal, then enter